 Surface water features on, and adjacent to, BDR have either an inland surface water classification of "A" or a coastal and marine surface water classification of "SB" (CT DEEP, 2018).
 Surface waters with the classification "A" are uniformly good to excellent, with natural quality.
 They have the potential to be used for public water supply.
 Other designated uses for class "A" waters include fishing, swimming and recreation, healthy marine habitat, direct shellfish consumption, and industrial supply.
 Coastal surface waters with a classification of "SB" are of uniformly good quality with designated uses, including fishing, swimming and recreation, healthy marine habitat, commercial shellfish harvesting (requires purification), and industrial supply.
-The man-made ditches around the airport runways are classified as "A." Frash Pond and other smaller pockets of surface water surrounding the airport are also classified as "SB."
-The open water areas to the west of the airport in the Great Meadows marsh complex are also classified as "SB." are the Housatonic River and Marine Basin to the east of BDR.
+The man-made ditches around the airport runways are classified as "A." Frash Pond and other smaller pockets of surface water surrounding the airport are also classified as "A." The tidally influenced creeks and open water areas in the southwest portion of BDR are classified as "SB."
+The open water areas to the west of the airport in the Great Meadows marsh complex are also classified as "SB," as are the Housatonic River and Marine Basin to the east of BDR.
 Long Island Sound is classified as "SA."